-I also like to head to the playground at least once a day.
-My son can play with other kids, and I can say ‘Hi’ to another mom.
+I like to head to the parks as much as we can.
+My kids can play with other kids, and I can say ‘Hi’ to other parents.
 It’s another great way to feel like you are doing something (i.e. keeping busy watching your kids) while fitting in some casual conversation intermittently.

-If I run into someone a few times at the playground, this is usually another time that I may say, “Hey are you on Facebook?”
+If I run into someone a few times at the playground, this is usually another time that I may say, “Hey, I’ll shot you a text with my number in case you want to meet up again!”

 Again, it feels very casual, while still making some sort of connection and having a way to contact a person in the future.

-6. Invite your husband’s co-workers over for dinner.
+4. Invite your service member’s co-workers over for dinner.

 Basically the same as above, except I ask my husband to invite a co-worker and his family over for dinner one night the following week.
 Works the same way, just a different group of people.

-In my last post I talked about joining a Facebook group in your area, such as ‘Wives of such and such military base.’
-Using a Facebook group, I may ask if anyone is interested in starting a weekly playgroup for kids similar to my son’s age.
+In my last post I talked about joining a Facebook group in your area, such as ‘Spouses of such and such military base.’
+Using a Facebook group, I may ask if anyone is interested in starting a weekly playgroup for kids similar to my kids’ ages.
 Being specific with a weekly day and time that you would like to host helps.
-I am often surprised at how many moms are looking for this opportunity as well.
+I am often surprised at how many parents are looking for this opportunity as well.

 There are groups like stroller warriors or walking groups around many military base areas.
 If there are none nearby, I simply start my own.
-Again using a Facebook group to reach out to other spouses is a super easy way to get the ball rolling.
+Using a Facebook group to reach out to other spouses is a super easy way to get the ball rolling.

 Being a friendly helps build friendships.
 I always try to say ‘hi’ and wave when I see someone.
 This opens the door for a potential conversation.
 It could be at the grocery store, the playground, or while out for a walk in the neighborhood.
 It doesn’t have to be complicated.
 Just a simple hello.